-The Intercambio is a popular discussion group, usually facilitated by a Senior Resident or a special guest on a range of testing topics, often with an ethical or philosophical bent.
+The Intercambio is a popular discussion group, usually facilitated by the Dean of Academic Studies, an Academic Mentor, or a Fellow or other special guest on a range of interesting topics.
 Held in the Senior Common Room, the discussions move along smoothly with special treats, passion, wit, and lots of laughter.